Aditi: Creativity

 Aditi is usually mentioned in the Rigveda along with other gods and goddesses.
 There is no one hymn addressed exclusively to her, unlike other Vedic gods.
 Since She is perhaps not related to a particular natural phenomenon like other gods.
 Compared to Ushas and Prithvi, Aditi can be defined as the cosmic creator.

 The verse "Daksha sprang from Aditi and Aditi from Daksha" is seen by Theosophists as a reference to "the eternal cyclic re-birth of the same divine Essence" and divine wisdom.

 Freedom

 The name Aditi includes the root "da" (to bind or fetter) and suggests another attribute of her character.
 As A-diti, she is an unbound, free soul and it is evident in the hymns to her that she is often called to free the petitioner from different hindrances, especially sin and sickness.
 (Mandala 2.27.14).
 In one hymn, she is asked to free a petitioner who has been tied up like a thief (Mandala 8.67.14).
 As one who unbinds, her role is similar to her son Varuna's as guardian of Rta, cosmic moral order.
 She is called the supporter of creatures (Mandala 1.136).

-Might

-Aditi was attributed the status of first deity by the Vedic culture, although she is not the only one attributed this status in the Vedas.
-She is addressed in the Rigveda as "mighty" and revered as the eternal mother of all creation.